-There has been a truck driver shortage for years, but it has never been quite so apparent as it has been in late 2021.
-CNN recently reported that there is a need for 80,000 truck drivers to help solve the supply chain issues.
+There has been a truck driver shortage for years.
 This has caused many drivers to consider the idea of starting their own trucking company.
-In this article I want to show you exactly how you can start a trucking company that can generate over $400,000 in revenue per year and earn a $100,000 profit.
+In this article I want to show you exactly how to start a trucking company that can generate over $400,000 in revenue per year and earn a $100,000 profit.

 We have created a trucking income and expense excel spreadsheet that is perfect for owner operated or single truck, trucking companies.
 I have created a demo video that walks through what to put in each section of the spreadsheet in order to have realistic, industry standard projections that you can include in a trucking business plan, or SBA loan application.
 Check out the demo below: